Thairath Online

 Foreign01 Mar 2026 06:08 GMT+7

-Get to know Ayatollah Ali Khamenei, the Supreme Leader who has governed Iran for many decades, while Israeli and US leaders have claimed he died in an airstrike last Saturday (28 Feb 2026) GMT+7.
+Who is Khamenei?
+Get to know Ayatollah Ali Khamenei, the Supreme Leader who has ruled Iran for several decades, while leaders from Israel and the United States have claimed that he died in an airstrike last Saturday (28 Feb 2026).

-Ali Khamenei was born in 1943 in Mashhad, in northeastern Iran, the son of a religious scholar.
-He joined Ayatollah Khomeini’s religious opposition movement against Shah Mohammad Reza Pahlavi in 1962.
+Ali Khamenei was born in 1941 in Mashhad, in northeastern Iran.
+He is the son of a religious scholar and joined Ayatollah Khomeini’s religious opposition movement against Shah Mohammad Reza Pahlavi in 1962.

-After the 1979 Islamic Revolution, Ali Khamenei served as Deputy Minister of Defense and played a key role in founding the Islamic Revolutionary Guard Corps (IRGC).
+After the 1979 Islamic Revolution, Ali Khamenei served as deputy defense minister and played a key role in founding the Islamic Revolutionary Guard Corps (IRGC).

-Following Khomeini’s death in June 1989, Iran’s Assembly of Experts—composed of Islamic scholars and religious leaders—elected Ali Khamenei as the new Supreme Leader, despite him not yet holding the clerical rank required by the constitution for Shia clergy, that of Marja-e taqlid (Grand Ayatollah).
+Following Khomeini’s death in June 1989, Iran’s Assembly of Experts—a council of Islamic scholars and religious leaders—chose Ali Khamenei as the new Supreme Leader, even though at that time he had not attained the clerical rank required by the constitution for Shia clergy, known as Marja-e taqlid or Grand Ayatollah.

-To legitimize the situation, the constitution was amended to require the Supreme Leader to demonstrate "Islamic scholarly qualifications," enabling Ali Khamenei to become an Ayatollah and be elected as the Supreme Leader.
+To legitimize this, the constitution was amended to require the Supreme Leader to demonstrate "Islamic scholarly credentials," which allowed Ali Khamenei to become an Ayatollah and be appointed as the new Supreme Leader.

-After assuming office, Ayatollah Ali Khamenei consolidated absolute political and military power in Iran and harshly suppressed challengers to the regime, sometimes using violence.
+After assuming office, Ayatollah Ali Khamenei exercised absolute control over Iran’s political power and military forces, ruthlessly suppressing those who challenged the regime, sometimes using violence.

-Khamenei has consistently maintained a hardline foreign policy stance, especially in confrontation with the United States, which continues to this day.
+Khamenei has consistently maintained a hardline foreign policy, including ongoing confrontations with the United States that continue to this day.

-He remains suspicious of establishing relations with Western countries, particularly the US.
-He has also repeatedly called for the eradication of the state of Israel and publicly questioned the occurrence of the Holocaust.
+He remains distrustful of building relations with Western countries, especially the US.
+He has frequently called for the elimination of the State of Israel and publicly questioned whether the Jewish Holocaust actually occurred.

-During Khamenei’s rule, Iran has had seven different presidents, while he himself has fathered six children.
+Throughout Khamenei’s rule, Iran has had seven presidents, while he himself has six children.

 Follow international news:https://www.thairath.co.th/news/foreign